Vaccinium: Distribution and habitat

-The genus contains about 450 species, which are found mostly in the cooler areas of the Northern Hemisphere, although there are tropical species from areas as widely separated as Madagascar and Hawaii.
+The genus contains about 450 species, which are found mostly in the cooler areas of the Northern Hemisphere.
+However, there are tropical species from areas as widely separated as Madagascar and Hawaii.
 The genus is distributed worldwide except for Australia and Antarctica, but areas of great Vaccinium diversity include the montane regions of North and South America, as well as Southeast Asia.
 Species are still being discovered in the Andes.

-Plants of this group typically require acidic soils, and as wild plants they live in habitats such as heath, bog and acidic woodland (for example, blueberries under oaks or pines).
+Plants of this group typically require acidic soils, and as wild plants, they live in habitats such as heath, bog and acidic woodland (for example, blueberries under oaks or pines).
 Blueberry plants are commonly found in oak-heath forests in eastern North America.
-Vaccinium is found in both successional and stable sites, and is fire-adapted in many regions, withstanding low-intensity burns, and re-sprouting from rhizomes when above-ground tissues are burned off.
+Vaccinium is found in both successional and stable sites, and it is fire-adapted in many regions, withstanding low-intensity burns, and re-sprouting from rhizomes when above-ground tissues are burned off.

 Ecology

-Vaccinium species are used as food plants by the larvae of a number of Lepidoptera (butterfly and moth) species – see list of Lepidoptera that feed on Vaccinium.
+Vaccinium species are used as food plants by the larvae of a number of Lepidoptera (butterfly and moth) species.
 Berries of North American species nourish a variety of mammals and birds, notably including the grizzly bear.

-Fossil record

-Two fossil seeds of †Vaccinium minutulum have been extracted from borehole samples of the Middle Miocene fresh water deposits in Nowy Sacz Basin, West Carpathians, Poland.

-Production
+Cultivation

 Blueberries (sect.
 Cyanococcus) and cranberries (sect.
-Oxycoccus) are relatively newly cultivated plants, and are largely unchanged from their wild relatives.
-Genetic breeding of blueberries began around the turn of the 20th century, and was spearheaded by Frederick Coville who performed many cross-breeding trials and produced dozens of new blueberry cultivars.
-He often tested new cultivars for their flavor, and claimed that after a long day of tasting, "all blueberries taste the same, and all taste sour."
+Oxycoccus) are relatively newly cultivated plants and are largely unchanged from their wild relatives.
+Genetic breeding of blueberries began around the turn of the 20th century.
+It was spearheaded by Frederick Coville, who performed many cross-breeding trials and produced dozens of new blueberry cultivars.
+He often tested new cultivars for their flavor, claiming after a long day of tasting that "all blueberries taste the same, and all taste sour."